ovh/docs/pages/web/domains/trade_domain/guide.en-gb.md

 ---
-title: 'Changing the holder of a domain name'
+title: 'Changing the owner of a domain name'
-slug: how-to-change-domain-name-holder
+slug: how-to-change-domain-name-owner
 legacy_guide_number: 1350
-excerpt: 'This guide will provide you with information on how to change the holder of a domain name.'
+excerpt: 'This guide will provide you with information on how to change the owner of a domain name.'
-section: 'Changing holders'
+section: 'Changing owners'
 ---

 **Last updated 30th January 2020**

 ## Objective

-Beside [managing contacts](https://docs.ovh.com/gb/en/customer/managing-contacts/), to register a domain name, you need to enter information on the holder.
-This guide will detail how to do this.
+Beside [three contacts](https://docs.ovh.com/gb/en/customer/managing-contacts/), to register a domain name, you need to enter information on the owner.
+This guide will detail how to change owner details.

+[primary!]
+>This operation will not move your domain to another account within OVH.
+>
+>To do this you need to change [contacts](https://docs.ovh.com/gb/en/customer/managing-contacts/).

-**Find out how to change a domain name holder.**
+**Find out how to change a domain name owner.**

 ## Requirements

 - access to the [OVHcloud Control Panel](https://www.ovh.com/manager/web){.external}
 - a domain name registered with OVHcloud
 - access as the [admin contact](https://docs.ovh.com/gb/en/customer/managing-contacts/) for the domain name concerned
-- permission from the current domain name holder to change holders
+- permission from the current domain name owner to change owners

 ## Instructions

 ### Select the domain.
-In the `Domains`{.action} section of the OVHcloud Control Panel, select the generic top-level domain (gTLD) you would like to change the holder of.
+Log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager) and select `Web Cloud`{.action} in the top navigation bar.
+In the `Domains`{.action} section of the OVHcloud Control Panel, select the generic top-level domain (gTLD) you would like to change the owner of.

 ![hosting](images/SS_2.PNG){.thumbnail}

-### Change the holder.
+### Change the owner.
 In the `General information`{.action} tab, go to the **Subscription** section.
-Click `...`{.action} next to the contacts, then click `Change holder`{.action}.
+Click `...`{.action} next to the contacts, then click `Change owner`{.action}.

 ![hosting](images/3652-2.png){.thumbnail}